-- The Capital Investment Code (KAGB): Particularly addressing the licensing requirements applicable to investment fund managers (including passporting options), categorising various types of funds and setting out the requirements on their asset allocation and their investors as well as including restrictions for the distribution of fund units. - The Payment Services Supervision Act (ZAG): Particularly addressing the licensing requirements in connection with providing payment services and issuing e-money, including organisational requirements and rules of conduct for payment institutions as well as for other institutions providing payment services (e.g. obligation to grant access to an account via an API, strong customer authentication, IT security requirements). - The Money Laundering Act (GwG): Including the obligations aimed at combatting money laundering and terrorism financing. - The Recovery and Resolution Act (SAG): Implementing the EU Banking Recovery and Resolution Directives (EU) No. 2014/59/EU (BRRD) and (EU) No. 2019/879 (BRRD II) and which includes, for instance, the requirement to prepare recovery and resolution plans and the instruments of the regulators in case of a default of a systemically important credit institution. - The Remuneration Regulation for Institutions (InstitutsVergV): Providing for transparent remuneration systems and adequate remuneration in banks and other financial institutions. - Legislative acts applicable to specific areas of banking business such as, for instance: the Safe Custody Act (DepotG), addressing the requirements for the safe custody of securities; the Stock Exchange Act (BörsG), including rules for stock exchanges and their market participants; and Regulation (EU) No. 648/2012 of 4 July 2012, as amended, on over-the-counter derivatives, central counterparties and trade repositories, which contains directly applicable rules, particularly for trades in derivatives like clearing or notification obligations, and specific requirements for central counterparties. - Numerous BaFin circulars and guidance notices issued by BaFin or Bundesbank that specify the regulatory obligations, e.g. the Minimum Requirements on Risk Management (MaRisk). - Numerous guidelines, recommendations, implementation and technical standards of EBA and ESMA.
+• The Capital Investment Code (KAGB): Particularly addressing the licensing requirements applicable to investment fund managers (including passporting options), categorising various types of funds and setting out the requirements on their asset allocation and their investors as well as including restrictions for the distribution of fund units.

+- The Payment Services Supervision Act (ZAG): Particularly addressing the licensing requirements in connection with providing payment services and issuing e-money, including organisational requirements and rules of conduct for payment institutions as well as for other institutions providing payment services (e.g. obligation to grant access to an account via an API, strong customer authentication, IT security requirements). - The Money Laundering Act (GwG): Including the obligations aimed at combatting money laundering and terrorism financing. - The Recovery and Resolution Act (SAG): Implementing the EU Banking Recovery and Resolution Directives (EU) No. 2014/59/EU (BRRD) and (EU) No. 2019/879 (BRRD II) and which includes, for instance, the requirement to prepare recovery and resolution plans and the instruments of the regulators in case of a default of a systemically important credit institution. - The Remuneration Regulation for Institutions (InstitutsVergV): Providing for transparent remuneration systems and adequate remuneration in banks and other financial institutions. - Legislative acts applicable to specific areas of banking business such as, for instance: the Safe Custody Act (DepotG), addressing the requirements for the safe custody of securities; the Stock Exchange Act (BörsG), including rules for stock exchanges and their market participants; and Regulation (EU) No. 648/2012 of 4 July 2012, as amended, on over-the-counter derivatives, central counterparties and trade repositories, which contains directly applicable rules, particularly for trades in derivatives like clearing or notification obligations, and specific requirements for central counterparties. - The newly promulgated Secondary Credit Market Act (KrZwMG), implementing Directive (EU) No. 2021/2167 on credit servicers and credit purchasers and introducing requirements for the provision of credit servicing activities in respect of non-performing credit receivables and agreements, including authorisation requirements, as well as obligations of credit institutions as sellers of non-performing credit agreements, obligations of purchasers of such credit agreements and the supervision of credit services institutions (the KrZwMG provides for a transitionary period of six months, which lapses on 29 June 2024). - Numerous BaFin circulars and guidance notices issued by BaFin or Bundesbank that specify the regulatory obligations, e.g. the Minimum Requirements on Risk Management (MaRisk). - Numerous guidelines, recommendations, implementation and technical standards of EBA and ESMA.